-We know that packing for a family ski trip can be a daunting task, so we’ve come to rescue with a handy ski packing list for children.
+We know that packing for a ski holiday with children can be a daunting task, so we’ve come to the rescue with a handy ski packing list.

 One of the key things to think about before heading to the slopes with children is to make sure they are kitted out correctly.
 Warm kids are happy kids after all!

-As the correct gear is vital, here are some key items to remember:
+As the correct gear is vital, here are some key items to remember when packing for a ski holiday with children.

 1) Base layers